ellacharmed/STA-Windfall/README.md

 # STA-Windfall

-Provides another avenue to get seeds, insect eggs, SciencePoints and Currency.
+Provides another avenue to get seeds, insect eggs, survivors, SciencePoints and Currency.

 ## How to install